 NRHP Assessment.
 In 2017, the mill complex, locally known as Granite Mill (AM0867), was listed on the NRHP under Criteria A and C for its significance in the areas of industry and architecture (Fearnbach 2017).
 The NRHP boundary of the resource encompasses a 31-acre tract and includes 14 contributing resources (Figure 6.228).
-Since the time of its listing on the NRHP, the resource does not appear to have been significantly altered, and it is TRC's recommendation that it maintains its significance.
+Since the time of its listing on the NRHP, the resource does not appear to have been significantly altered, and it is TRC's recommendation that it maintains the qualities for which it was listed on the NRHP (under Criteria A and C for its significance in the areas of industry and architecture).